qnblackcat/iSponsorBlock/README.md

+# Note: this is the jailed version of iSponsorBlock, used in uYou+ and Cercube+

 # iSponsorBlock

 A jailbreak tweak that implements the SponsorBlock API to skip sponsorships in youtube vidoes.

 More info about SponsorBlock and the API used can be found [here](https://sponsor.ajay.app).